3rd April 2019

-On April 3rd 2019, the RTG fellows gathered for a workshop on possible future career perspectives for researchers.
+The RTG fellows gathered on 3rd April 2019 for a workshop on possible future career perspectives for researchers.
 The organization team opted for a workshop in two parts: the first sessions would introduce conventional paths within the academic sector; the latter were dedicated to broader possibilities, overseas and in the NGO sector.

 Hannah Spahn kickstarted with a proper follow-up of a fellowship: the post-doc position in German academia.
 She offered a detailed account of what grant applications should encompass and precious insight into the work of reviewers.
 Senior members of the Research Training Group also illustrated her statements with concrete examples from their own career.